vladikk/vladikk.github.com/content/post/source/2018-02-28-microservices.markdown

 Now let’s see what makes a Service a *Micro*service.

 ## What is a Microservice?
 If a service is a mechanism that enables access to one or more publicly executable operations, then a microservice is a service with a “micro” public interface.
 It provides as few public operations as possible - literally, a “micro”-service.

-Sounds simple?
+The reason for this heuristic is autonomy.
+That's what we are looking for by implementing this architectural style - autonomous services.
+However, a service cannot be fully autonomous and independent from its environment.
+Such service wouldn't have any public interfaces at all, and consequently wouldn't be able to receive or expose any data; fully autonomous, but useless.
+However, we can increase autonomy by limiting the service's and its clients' reasons for change: the smaller the public interface the less coupled the service to its environment, and thus more autonomous.

+Designing services in such a way that minimizes their public interfaces sounds simple, right?
 It isn’t.

 ## From Microservices to Systems
 A naive approach would be for each microservice to expose only one public operation.
 You can’t have a smaller service than that, right?